refskeggbrewing/refskeggbrewing.github.io/about/index.md

 started off most interested in A&S and that is where I continue today along with a side of rapier.
 I dabble in a lot of A&S and my main interests are research, enameling (and soon more in depth metalworking...
-I've definitely opened a can of worms here.), brewing, and various other activities such as leatherworking.
+I've definitely opened a can of worms here), brewing, and various other activities such as leatherworking.
 Essentially, if I can learn something new or help someone else learn, I am happy.